 The short-term approach to forex trading

-The short-term approach to forex trading relies heavily on technical indicators.
+The short-term approach to forex trading relies heavily on technical indicators or forex signals.
 Traders have different preferences as to which indicators they will use.
 Most traders actually tend to use a combination of indicators to obtain the best market snapshot.

 In terms of the specific indicators traders rely on for fast paced Forex, we usually find 2 categories of indicators: Either leading or lagging indicators.
 Leading indicators or Oscillators signal the potential profitable entry and exit relatively ahead of time.